Stalin's Ghost: Plot

 Arkady attends a chess tournament with Platonov in hopes of luring Zhenya back.
 It works, and Zhenya once again portrays his amazing talent for the game.
 However, during his congratulatory match against Platonov, he suddenly concedes, citing imminent defeat, and flees.
 Heading outside, Arkady soon learns why: his long-lost father was watching the game.
 Demanding that he get half the prize money, Zhenya's father ends up shooting Arkady in the head with a defective war pistol.
 Arkady later learns that the man had enslaved his son in order to use his talents at chess to win money from travelers on the Trans-Siberian Railway.
 While Renko is recovering from the bullet wound, his overseer Zurin, having already vowed to get rid of him due to an altercation with a hired female killer later found to have connections to the Russian Patriots, is quick to try and shuffle Arkady off as health leave - any city of his choice.
 He expects Arkady to go down to the sunny coasts of the Black Sea and is amazed at his final choice: Tver.
 Knowing he is up to something, Zurin reluctantly agrees.
 Arkady is unsure of what he is after: Eva or Isakov.
 Either way, he begins to make his way around the town, planning his next move.
 Encountering Isakov, his American political consultants, and a melancholy Eva, he learns of "the diggers", who unearth Great Patriotic War dead either for profit or sentiment.

 Isakov is seeking to utilize this as a propaganda event, his campaign going far better than planned, and so Arkady decides to go himself.
 Much to Arkady's dismay, Zhenya also makes his way down to Tver, enticed by tales of a legendary sea monster in a nearby lake.
 With the press flooding in, the main excavation begins.
 Seeking to make a big show of it, the diggers claim to have triumphantly dug up a mass grave of Russians massacred by the Germans.
 The circus atmosphere fades, however, when the on-site female Polish pathologist proclaims that the grave is actually Poles killed by the Russians.
 His name now in disrepute, Isakov's consultants quickly back out.
 Isakov himself, already uncomfortable with the tone of the campaign, departs.
 Urman, however, refuses to quit, and he goes out in search of some real Russian victims.
-Zhenya, having been befriended by Isakov, follows him - causing Arkday to run after them.
+Zhenya, having been befriended by Isakov, follows him - causing Arkady to run after them.
 Arkady and Urman exchange blows, with Arkady managing to gain an early advantage - only for Zhenya, his loyalties torn, to interfere with decidedly unfortunate results.
 Urman tosses both of them into the pit and begins to bury them alive.
 His careless shoveling, however, uncovers and detonates a buried land mine, killing Urman.